0xGeegZ/lets-fucking-game-v1/README.md

 ## How we built it

-- Mono Repo started from multiple boileplates to help us bootstraping this project :
+Mono Repo boilerplate crafted from multiple other boileplates.
+This help us to bootstrap this project in the best conditions :

 - https://github.com/hackbg/chainlink-fullstack/ : For the monorepo configuration
 - [https://github.com/emretepedev/solidity-hardhat-typescript-boilerplate](https://github.com/emretepedev/solidity-hardhat-typescript-boilerplate) : For the Smart Contract Project configuration
 - https://github.com/pancakeswap/pancake-frontend : For the front end project configuration